How Do Submarines Work?

 Submarines sink, float, and navigate underwater using some surprisingly simple principles of physics.

 Submarines are one of the most remarkable machines humans have ever built.
 They spend their lives in an environment that would kill us in minutes, yet the people inside eat breakfast, sleep, and work as if they were on the surface.
+The US Navy operates some of the most advanced submarines in the world.
 So how does that actually work?

 Everything that floats in water follows a simple rule.
 If an object is lighter than the water it pushes aside, it floats.
-If it’s heavier, it sinks.
+If it is heavier, it sinks.
 A submarine exploits this rule by constantly adjusting its own weight.

 The deeper you go underwater, the greater the pressure.
 At sea level, the air around us presses down with about 14.7 pounds per square inch.
 Go down 10 meters and the water above you adds another 14.7 pounds of pressure per square inch.
 By 100 meters, the pressure is roughly 10 times what we feel at the surface.